Syed Sardar Ahmed Pirzada: Adopting the mantle of the First Blind Journalist of Pakistan

 Pirzada has been active in mainstream Journalism before he graduated, his earliest works date back to 1985.
-He is the mentor of the Pakistani Journalist and Columnist Javed Chudhry.
 Early in his career he faced oppression and lack of acceptance in mainstream journalism due to the fact that he was visually impaired.
 He adopted the mantle of the First Blind Journalist of Pakistan (TFBJP) sometime in 2007.
 According to his own accounts, the reason he adopted the title of "the First Blind Journalist of Pakistan" was to turn his only weakness (the stigma of being blind) into his strength.
 He joined the national Urdu daily of Pakistan, Nawaiwaqt in May 2007 and currently still writes as a columnist.
 Many other young visually impaired journalists have followed his role model into mainstream journalism.
 Following his role He started working as a Radio anchor in a socio-political talk show, "Sunrise key Mehman" on Sunrise FM 97 in August 2010.
 He left the Radio Station sometime in July 2013.

 Pirzada has appeared on various political talk shows on television, including Capital Talk.
 His articles have gained recognition and prominence in the past few years and have been the cause of Suo Motto Notices by the Courts of Pakistan on social issues.
 His published analysis on the political scenarios of Pakistan were being monitored, translated and included in the surveillance revealed by the emails leaked by WikiLeaks on Stratfor.